Rhode Island State Navy: Service

 Washington's fate is uncertain; she sometimes left the bay to warn arriving ships of British threats, but was not particularly seaworthy, and was probably returned to her original owner.
 In January 1776 two row galleys, named Spitfire and Washington, were added to the fleet.
 Both saw service in the defense of New York City in the fall of 1776, but returned to Rhode Island waters.
-Spitfire ran aground at the northern end of Rhode Island in March 1777 and was burned to prevent her capture by the British.
+Spitfire was captured by British forces on May 25, 1778 during the Mount Hope Bay raids.
 Washington was reported to blow up near Bristol in April 1777.
 Colonel Talbot, as commander of Pigot and Argo, captured a number of prizes, and was ultimately rewarded with a Continental Navy commission; the two ships ended their service in 1780.